Direct Injection Tuning: What Actually Makes Power and What Will Bite You

 How Direct Injection Differs From Port Fuel Injection

 Direct injection delivers fuel straight into the combustion chamber rather than into the intake manifold upstream of the intake valve.
 That distinction matters more than it might appear.
 With port injection, fuel mixes with incoming air over a relatively long path before entering the cylinder.
-With direct injection, the fuel is introduced under high pressure (typically 150–350 bar on modern gasoline DI systems) at a precise moment in the combustion cycle.
+With direct injection, the fuel is introduced under high pressure, typically 100 to 350 bar on modern gasoline DI systems, at a precise moment in the combustion cycle.

 The result is better atomization, more accurate fuel metering, and the ability to run higher compression ratios without knock, because the evaporating fuel helps cool the charge.
-The 2.0-litre turbocharged engine in the Golf GTI Mk7, for example, uses a compression ratio of 9.6:1 with direct injection — a figure that would cause persistent detonation issues with carburetted or basic port-injected setup at that boost level.
+The 2.0-liter turbocharged engine in the Golf GTI Mk7 uses a compression ratio of 9.6:1 with direct injection, a figure that would cause persistent detonation issues with a carbureted or basic port-injected setup at that boost level.

 However, this same precision makes the system more sensitive to changes.
-Tuning a DI engine isn't simply a matter of adjusting a fuel map; it means working with injector timing, rail pressure, pulse width, spray pattern behaviour, and the interaction between all of these under varying load and temperature conditions.
+Tuning a DI engine is not simply a matter of adjusting a fuel map.
+It means working with injector timing, rail pressure, pulse width, spray pattern behavior, and the interaction between all of these under varying load and temperature conditions.

 Where the Performance Gains Actually Come From